That dollar amount reflects a 10.7% increase since 2016 but a -9.3% drop from 2019 to 2020.

 From a continental perspective, 65.3% of Kenya’s total imports by value were purchased from Asian countries.
 European trade partners supplied 15.7% of import purchases by Kenya while 12.7% worth of goods originated from fellow African nations.

 Smaller percentages came from exporters in North America (4.3%), Latin America (1.6%) excluding Mexico but including the Caribbean, then Oceania (0.3%) led by Australia and New Zealand.

-Given Kenya’s population of 49.4 million people, its total $14 billion in 2019 imports translates to roughly $300 in yearly product demand from every person in the country.
+Given Kenya’s population of 49.4 million people, its total $15.6 billion in 2020 imports translates to roughly $320 in yearly product demand from every person in the East African country.

 Kenya’s Top 10 Imports

 The following product groups represent the highest dollar value in Kenya’s import purchases during 2020.
 Also shown is the percentage share each product category represents in terms of overall imports into Kenya.